cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 * [Remote functions and variables](#remote-functions-and-variables): a function or a variable declared in a remote module can be accessed from a different processor which uses the remote module.
 Remote functions and variables are fully supported by the Mindcode's syntax; calling a remote function, or accessing a remote variable, is possible using the usual syntax for method calls and variables.
 * [Arbitrary access to remote variables](#arbitrary-access-to-remote-variables): Mindcode provides a way to access arbitrary variables in remote processors, possibly interfacing with code that wasn't created by Mindcode.
-* [Atomic code blocks](#atomic-code-blocks): an atomic code block guarantees that the contained code will be fully processed during a single frame update.
+* [Atomic code execution](#atomic-code-execution): atomic code execution guarantees that a section of code will be fully processed during a single frame update.
 This means that no other processor may meanwhile modify the state of the Mindustry world, including other processor variables, contents of memory banks or cells, or unit and block states.

 # Remote functions and variables